jonschlinkert/parse-authors/README.md

 # parse-authors [![NPM version](https://badge.fury.io/js/parse-authors.svg)](http://badge.fury.io/js/parse-authors)

-> Parse the AUTHORS file into an array of authors objects.
+> Parse the authors property in package.json or an AUTHORS file into an array of authors objects.

 ## Install
 #### Install with [npm](npmjs.org):